Sfeng666/estimate_neutral_fst_from_simulation/README.md

-# Estimate FST and nucleotide diversity between two populations simulated under neutral demographic models
+# Estimate window FST and nucleotide diversity between two populations simulated under neutral demographic models
-This analysis estimate FST and nucleotide diversity between two populations evolved under neutral demographic models from ms simulation.
+This analysis estimate window FST and nucleotide diversity between two populations evolved under neutral demographic models from ms simulation.
 The estimated FST and diversity will serve as a sanity check for the ms simulation, which will be later used as a reference of neutral FST distribution for QST-FST comparison.

 ## Output
 * A [summary file](data/estimate_fst_diversity.report) contains mean FST and nucleotide diversity across neutral windows